 Once he has left, Dan looks at the clock and sets to work about trying to escape.
 He manages to scoot his chair over toward the TV, then kicks the screen in.
 At least the flashing jack-o-lantern can't come on now.
 Using a piece of broken glass from the TV, he cuts the straps that bind him, removes the mask, and throws it over the video camera watching the room.
 The room is locked, but Dan escapes through the ventilation ducts.
 It's after 8 p.m. now and time is running out.

 One of Cochran's worker-androids notices that Dan is no longer in the room, and they set about looking for him.
 He has, by this time, escaped to the roof of the building, and finds another way back in.
 He has to play hide-and-seek with the well-dressed android guards again.
 Then he finds a phone, tries it, and it works - Cochran had cut off the town's access to outside lines, but not from within the factory itself.
 He calls his ex-wife and desperately tries to convince her to get rid of the Silver Shamrock masks, but she refuses.
 She is angry that Dan has once again broken his promise (this time to pick the kids up on Halloween and take them trick-or-treating), accuses him of being drunk and/or jealous that the kids liked the masks better than the ones Dan picked out.
 She tells him to go to hell and hangs up.
-He can't try calling her again because the guards are coming back.
+He can't try calling her again or someone else because the guards are coming back.

 Dan searches the building some more, and finds the room where Ellie is being held.
 He releases her, but the guards can now see him on the video cameras and know where he is.
 He manages to escape them for the time being, coming to the back of the final processing/control room.
 There he finds a box of the microchips - ready to be installed on the masks.
 An idea comes to mind.